Rose Selfridge

 Rosalie Amelia Selfridge (née Buckingham; 5 July 1860 – 12 May 1918) was a property developer before becoming the wife of department store magnate Harry Gordon Selfridge.
-A member of the wealthy Buckingham family of Chicago, she inherited a large amount of property.
-Well educated, she had traveled extensively by the time she met Harry Selfridge in the late 1880s.
-After they were married, the couple remained in Chicago and Rose enjoyed society and the company of her family.
-Later, they moved to London when Harry built his new department store on Oxford Street.
-During World War I, she operated their Dorset estate as a convalescent hospital.
-Rose died during the Spanish flu pandemic.
+A member of the wealthy Buckingham family of Chicago, she inherited a large amount of investment property.
+Well educated, she had traveled extensively by the time she met Marshall Field's retail executive Harry Selfridge in the late 1880s.
+After they were married, the couple remained in Chicago and Rose enjoyed society and her growing family.
+Later, they moved to London in 1907 when Harry built his new department store on Oxford Street.
+During World War I, she joined the Red Cross and operated part of their Dorset, England estate as a war-time convalescent hospital.
+Rose died there during the Spanish flu pandemic.

-Her story was portrayed in the television series Mr Selfridge, where she is shown as the patient wife (played by Frances O'Connor) of the famous businessman.
+Her story was portrayed in the television series Mr Selfridge, where she is shown as the patient wife (played by Frances O'Connor) of the famous retailer during their early years in England.

 Early life

 Rosalie (Rose) Amelia Buckingham was born in 1860 in Chicago, Illinois.
 Her father was Benjamin Hale Buckingham, and her mother was Martha Euretta Potwin.
 Her grandfather was Alvah Buckingham, who had founded the firm Buckingham and Sturges.
 This firm built the first grain elevator in Chicago and signed a contract with the Illinois Central Railway to handle all of their grain warehousing for ten years.
 Rose's father Benjamin was part of this family business.
 Unfortunately, he died in 1864 when Rose was only four years old.

 Despite her father's death, Rose's family continued to live well.
 The 1870 census shows that Rose, her mother Martha and her sister Anna each had inherited considerable wealth consisting of both property and money.
-Between the ages of 13 to 19, Rose acquired an education by traveling through Europe with her mother, studying languages and music.
+Between the ages of 13 and 19, Rose acquired an education by traveling through Europe with her mother, studying languages and music.
 She was said to be a very gifted harpist and was described by a Chicago socialite in the following terms.

 Rose Buckingham, belonging to a distinguished family, was as lovely in mind as she was in body.
 I think when she stood beside the harp, which she played beautifully, she was an inspiration to those who saw her.
 A great favorite in society, she was generous in contributing her skill on the harp for charitable purposes.
 She loved her art and was always willing to help others.